ifiok1equere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world: contain command that prints "Hello, World" to the standard output
-1-confused_smiley: display confused smiley
-2-hellofile: display content of /etc/passwd file
+6-third_line: displays the third line of a file